 Since graduating, Oscar Wong ’16 has continued to build and grow aspects of his identity that CAIS helped him recognize, be it in his cross country and track accomplishments at the Urban School of San Francisco, where he is a varsity runner with the record for the fastest mile during his freshman year, or through his passion for science and math, which blossomed during his time at CAIS.Through his love of science, he was able to shadow trauma surgeons in the operating room and the ER, and observe surgical procedures.
 He has also done work with leadership groups at Urban, with a special focus on MultiCulti Leadership Team and Health Initiative for Peer Education (HIPE), and has attended several conferences on race and participated in diversity panels at Urban.
 He is also employed as a swim instructor and lifeguard at UCSF and has found lots of growth through teaching and professional development.

-Cassie Eng ’17 is a sophomore at the Urban School of San Francisco.
-At Urban, she is a peer tutor in Chinese, one of the sophomore class representatives, on the Student Admissions Committee, and an active member in the Community Outreach club.
+Cassie Eng ’17 is a junior at the Urban School of San Francisco.
+At Urban, she is a peer tutor in Chinese, Math and Science, the co-leader of API (the affinity space for Asian Pacific Islander students at Urban), plays the marimba in the Advanced Jazz Band, on the Student Admissions Committee, and an active member in the Community Outreach club.
 Outside of school, she is a Chinese tutor, dances on the competitive hip hop team APT, and continues her work in philanthropy, specifically her project Cassie’s Bag of Dreams where she gives backpacks and school supplies to impoverished children throughout the Philippines.
-She is also serving on the CAIS Strategic Vision Advisory Team.
+Last year, she served on the CAIS Strategic Vision Advisory Team as the Alumni representative.